 What did Elijah have to learn?
 And what have I learnt?
 And maybe, what must you learn, in the shadow of the Broom tree?

 We must all learn of the sustaining goodness of our God for the journey.

 We must not fall into the trap of only seeing God on the mountain tops of life; falsely believing that if we soak enough of Him in in those moments it will sustain us until the next peak.
 God is in the valley also.
 God is in the dry and barren places.
 God meets us in the shadow of the Broom tree.
-And in all those places, God sustains us with what is needed for the journey ahead.
+There, as he does in all places, God sustains us with what is needed for the journey ahead.

-God moved powerfully in my life during Oxygen14.
-I am grateful for His grace shown to me over those four days.
+God has moved powerfully in my life during those moments standing on spiritual peaks.
+I am grateful for His grace shown to me as he reveals himself in powerful ways.
 But it's been here, in the kindness of my church family, in the countless meals dropped over, the thoughtful messages left, the prayers of the saints, the generosity of extended family.
 God has been here also.